Dragon-Age-Annual/dragonageannual.art/src/pages/community-copies.md

 description: Learn more about how Community Copies work for Dragon Age Annual.
 ---

-This year, we're excited to offer community copies of Dragon Age Annual 2027:
+This year, we're excited to offer community copies of **Dragon Age Annual 2027:
-Destinations!
+Destinations**!
 Read on to learn more, and find out how you could claim a free digital copy of the calendar.

 ## What are community copies?